 - Pricing: Starts at $500 annually or around $41 per month

-- How to Get a Quote: Fill out an application online, which takes five to 10 minutes, and you’ll get a response within 24 hours
+- How to get a quote: Fill out an application online, which takes five to 10 minutes

-Hill & Usher doesn’t have a lot of online customer reviews, which isn’t surprising because they aren’t as digital-friendly as most options on this list.
-The reviews we have found have not detailed customer’s frustrations, and there aren’t many negative ones, but many seem to be frustrated with their lack of options in managing their policy with speed.
+Hill & Usher doesn’t have many online customer reviews, which isn’t surprising because they aren’t as digital-friendly as most options on this list.
+The reviews we have found were generally very positive.
+Complaints tended to be about frustrations about their lack of options for managing their policy and about speed.

 The Hartford: Best for Employee Coverage

 The Hartford is our most traditional coverage option on this list.
-We chose it as our best for employee coverage because of their experience and options for covering worker's compensation and the poor performance of your employees.
-The Hartford is one of the largest insurance companies focused on helping small businesses in recent years and can generally be a good option for many types of businesses.
+We chose it as our best for employee coverage because of their experience and options for covering worker's compensation and employee liability.
+The Hartford is one of the largest insurance companies focused on helping small businesses in recent years and can generally be a good option for many businesses.

 Here’s a more detailed breakdown of The Hartford’s coverage:

-- Types of Coverage: General liability, property, errors and omissions, drone, business income, can get most wrapped into a BOP
+- Types of coverage: General liability, property, errors and omissions, drone, business income; can get most wrapped into a Business Owner's Policy (BOP)

-The Hartford has strong customer reviews online, with most pointing to their strong customer service and fairly easy application process.
+The Hartford has varying customer reviews online, with positive ones pointing to their fairly easy application process.
 The poor reviews point to slow claims handling, which is fairly common among insurance companies of their size, but it should be considered for a small business that typically needs claims processed quickly.

 Full Frame Insurance: Best for Hobbyists